-A vine slid up next to his left hand, he grabbed it “it has been difficult.
+A vine slid up next to his left hand, Hendrik grabbed it “it has been difficult.
 Not because what you said, what you did was amazing.
-But now I can’t get it out of my mind. it feels like I have to make a decision, I want to make a decision!”.
+But now I can’t get it out of my mind. it feels like I have to make a decision, I want to make a decision…..”
 The words came tumbling out, he squeezed the vine.

-Mertha spoke with that familiar warmth in her voice “why don’t you tell me what you feel conflicted about?”.
-Hendrik breathed out and tried to remember all the ideas that had plagued him the last days.
+Mertha spoke with that familiar warmth in her voice “why don’t you tell me what you feel conflicted about?”
+Hendrik breathed out and tried to remember all the ideas that had plagued him the last few days.

-He tried to think “I guess I mean that its quite difficult.
-Even if I decide I want to do it there is a lot of problems that I don’t know if I can deal with”.
+He tried to think “I guess I mean that it's quite difficult.
+Even if I decide I want to do it, there are a lot of problems that I don’t know if I can deal with.”
 Those problems had been what he used to suppress the ideas long ago.

-Mertha did not seemed faced in the lightest “Could you give me an example of such a problem?
-I’m sure it’s less difficult than you think” her stability was calming.
+Mertha did not seem faced in the lightest “Could you give me an example of such a problem?
+I’m sure it’s less difficult than you think.” her stability was calming.

-With one of the walls of doubt knocked over by Mertha’s words he fell back to the second one.
-“Even if I can, the medical part is also difficult. it is so much work and effort.
-What if it doesn’t work?”. all those years a go he had looked up treatment, just out of curiosity of course.
-It was expensive, took a long time and could have side effects.
+With one of the walls of doubt knocked over by Mertha’s words, he fell back to the second one.
+“Even if I can, the medical part is also difficult.
+It is so much work and effort, and what if it doesn’t work as I want it to?” all those years ago he had looked up treatment, just out of curiosity of course.
+It was expensive, took a long time, and could, or rather would, have side effects.
 He wasn’t sure he could handle all of that, especially right now.

-Another wall had fallen, he retreated to his last stronghold “what if I regret it?”. it was an unfair question, one that could never be definitively answered.
+Another wall had fallen, so he retreated to his last stronghold “what if I regret it?”
+It was an unfair question, one that could never be definitively answered.
 He felt a few tears roll down his cheek, there was no way she could answer it.
 Mertha mulled it over for a few seconds.

 She stood up from the chair and sat down next to him, a couple of vines and her arm rested on his shoulder.
 She allowed him to lean into her side “before I answer the question I just want you to answer a few of mine, I’m sure you can do it but just shake your head and we will stop.
 How do you feel about your name?”

-He wasn’t quite sure “I don’t know, I guess it is wat people call me.
-I don’t really have any more connection to it than that”.
+He wasn’t quite sure “I don’t know, I guess it is what people call me.
+I don’t really have any more connection to it than that.”
 That’s how everybody felt about their name, right?

 Mertha nodded knowingly “mhm, what about your pronouns, do you feel anything around them?”